Fun Farm Stay Experience with Horses, Llamas, Cattle & Chickens!

 The Dog & Pony Ranch is a great place for you and your dogs to safely meet these types of animals.
 See below for photos of previous guests' interactions with our livestock.

 You are welcome to pet our horses, cattle and llamas over the fence if they approach you.
-We (or our pet sitter when we're not onsite) feed the animals mid-afternoon each day (they have auto-feeders for other meals) so this is a good time to visit the barn if you want to meet our livestock, give them treats and take some fun photos.
+We (or our pet sitter when we're not onsite) feed the animals late-afternoon each day (they have auto-feeders for other meals) so this is a good time to visit the barn if you want to meet our livestock, give them treats and take some fun photos.
 Guests are also welcome to enjoy our farm-fresh pasture-raised chickens' eggs which we stock in the guest kitchen refridgerator (typically a dozen).

 Llama Walks and Horse Riding

 When we are in residence (see calendar for hosted visit dates), we offer additional options such as "llama walks" for a unique photo opportunity.
 We don't have a string of rental horses, but our well-behaved horses have been great teachers for our nieces and nephews over the years.
 You can learn to groom and tack the horse, get a lesson in the arena and/or a trail ride around the property.
-Or just take some photos with them -- our 2 quarter horses are now in their 20's so don't do high performance work like they used to do, but really riding and controlling a horse is an awesome experience compared to nose-to-butt trail rides.
+Or just take some photos with them -- our 2 horses are now in their 20's so don't do high performance work like they used to do, but really riding and controlling a horse is an awesome experience compared to nose-to-butt trail rides.
 Let us know what you want and we'll provide a custom quote (for example, $20 to take 2 llamas on a ~30 minute walk, $75 to groom/tack/ride a horse in a private ~60 min session).